ltorrull/splicingrates/README.md

 </p>

 ### Step 2B: Extracting Junction Reads

+***NOTE: This step needs to be performed independently for each sample that will be used for modeling in Step 3.***

 If you already have intron region files (from running Step 2A), then you can proceed directly to extracting junction reads: